Tax relief on employing a home carer

 and the minimum

-If you pay an agency to provide the carer, the agency will employ the carer and be responsible for their tax and social insurance etc. You can still claim tax relief on the cost of paying the agency to provide a carer.
+If you pay an agency to provide the carer, the agency will employ the carer and be responsible for their tax and social insurance.
+You can still claim tax relief on the cost of paying the agency to provide a carer.

 If you employ a carer for yourself or on behalf of a family member, you can claim the tax relief on the cost of that care.
 A family member is a spouse, civil partner, child or a relative, including a relation by marriage or civil partnership.

-You must be totally incapacitated for the complete tax year (January to December) in which you are claiming the tax relief but the carer does not have to be employed for the full tax year.
-The term totally incapacitated means you are disabled and require a carer.
+The person being cared for must be totally incapacitated throughout the tax year (January to December) in which you are claiming the tax relief, however, this is not a requirement for the first year that you prove the person is totally incapacitated.
+The carer does not have to be employed for the full tax year.
+The term totally incapacitated means that the person being cared for is disabled and requires a carer.

-You may be asked by the Revenue Commissioners to get a medical certificate to confirm the nature of your disability but it isn't necessary to send one in with your application form unless you are getting home nursing for a serious illness.
+You may be asked by the Revenue Commissioners to get a medical certificate to confirm the nature of the disability but it is not necessary to send one in with your application form.

 Tax allowances and reliefs reduce the amount of tax that you have to pay.
-The amount by which a tax allowance/relief will reduce your tax depends on your rate of tax.
+The amount by which this relief will reduce your tax depends on your rate of tax.
 You can find out more about how your income tax is calculated.

 You can claim tax relief (at your highest rate) on the lower of the following two amounts: